-The dashboard and interface would also benefit from some conscious cleanup and re-planning for easier navigation.
-The User experience (UI) is a bit all over the place on the admin side.
+In addition, dashboard and interface would also benefit from some conscious cleanup and re-planning for easier navigation.
+Similarly, user experience (UI) is a bit all over the place on the admin side.

-I’ve also looked at this new “Lookbook” feature, which allows to add images to tags.
+The “Lookbook” feature allows to add images to tags.
 I’m sure this is probably my pure ignorance, but I still don’t get it.
 Again, it could be lack of my attention but how is this better or more important than just feeding and tagging pictures from WP Media or external URLs.
 The link on the dashboard takes me to some vague Documentation on how to make it work, but nothing else.

 I’ve mentioned CSS customisations already but let me reiterate the fact that the default font size and colour (light-grey on a white background?) is just unreadable.
 To change that you need to do some CSS gymnastics on your website.
 But it seems to be in development now, so fingers crossed that we won’t wait long for this must-have feature for interactive websites to work as intended.

 Your images.
 Shoppable.
 Create visual content that sells like crazy.

 Is Vistag an ultimate web design enhancing tool?